EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

   If you are using lazy loading, then you need to be careful when using the data, as it is not loaded into memory until you access it.
-  This means that if you try to use the data in a way that requires it to be loaded into memory, you will need to wait for data to transfer from disk to memory, this can cause parts of the pipeline to be slow.
-Optimizations need to be done to better deal with the transfer of disk to memeory, to better chunk the data into memory for processing.
+  This means that if you try to use the data in a way that requires it to be loaded into memory, you will need to wait for data to transfer from disk to memory, which can cause parts of the pipeline to be slow.
+Optimizations need to be done to better deal with the transfer of disk to memory and to better chunk the data into memory for processing.
 If you're happy to take that task on yourself, do a Pull Request!

 Loading PyFHD Outputs into FHD
 ++++++++++++++++++++++++++++++
-``PyFHD`` outputs can be loaded into ``FHD`` if you need it, PyFHD outputs are typically ``HDF5`` files, IDL is capable of reading in HDF5 files using functions like
+``PyFHD`` outputs can be loaded into ``FHD``.
+PyFHD outputs are typically ``HDF5`` files.
+IDL is capable of reading in HDF5 files using functions like
 `H5F_OPEN <https://www.nv5geospatialsoftware.com/docs/H5F_OPEN.html>`_, `H5D_OPEN <https://www.nv5geospatialsoftware.com/docs/H5D_OPEN.html>`_ and `H5D_READ <https://www.nv5geospatialsoftware.com/docs/H5D_READ.html>`_
-(There are also the same functions for groups, replace ``F`` or ``D`` with ``G``).
-Loading the ``PyFHD`` into `FHD`_ does require some data manipulation to get it in the same format that `FHD`_ expects, for example, the beam array is stored as pointer arrays in `FHD`_ on a per baseline basis, where the every baseline points to the to the first baseline.
+(There are also the same functions for groups: replace ``F`` or ``D`` with ``G``).
+Loading the ``PyFHD`` into `FHD`_ does require some data manipulation to get it in the same format that `FHD`_ expects, for example, the beam array is stored as pointer arrays in `FHD`_ on a per baseline basis, where every baseline points to the first baseline.
 These sort of pointer array structures are used in many places across `FHD`_, so to help you in the future, I'll supply two examples of how to load the sample data beam and models into IDL and convert them to the sav files which have the arrays in the format that `FHD`_ expects.
-These examples are not complete (for example the model doesn't also create the params file), but they should give you a good idea of how to load the data into IDL and convert it to the format that `FHD`_ expects.
+These examples are not complete (for example, the model doesn't also create the params file), but they should give you a good idea of how to load the data into IDL and convert it to the format that `FHD`_ expects.

 .. raw:: html